WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 If you want to practice getting nervous, try having two cups of coffee on an empty stomach and waiting half an hour.
 You'll get a dry mouth, a strange feeling in your stomach, and an elevated heart rate.
 It's not the same, but it's as close as I can get you.
 Watch what your body and mind do, see if you can find ways to work with them in this state.

-Ask friends or family to interview you - let them pick questions at random from the internet!
-You're unlikely to be able to guess the exact questions that you'll be asked at interview, but just getting in the habit of recalling all of your examples and putting them in to a coherent answer is what you need to practice.
+Ask friends or family to interview you.
+Let them pick questions at random from the internet!
+It really doesn't matter the type of questions that they ask, just getting in the habit of recalling all of your examples and putting them in to a coherent answer is all that you need to practice.

-Apply for roles that you're not sure that you even want.
+Apply for roles that you're not sure you even want.

 Never waste people's time by applying for a role that you definitely wouldn't take, but if there's one that's borderline give it a go!
 If you get to interview stage, then you're getting free interview experience, and that will help.
 You can take the pressure off yourself by remembering that you haven't decided whether to take the role yet.

-Interview other people.
-If you don't normally get involved in interviews, and there's any opportunity to do this then jump at it.
+> This might not be immediately possible if you're already searching for a new role, but if you ever get the chance, get involved with interviewing other people.
 You'll start to understand the process much, much more.
+Just ask your line manager whether it'd be okay for you to be involved as part of your personal development - they can say no if they like, but you should definitely ask.

 **Physically prepare yourself**